Key Sustainability Issues(Materiality)

 (Consolidated) FY2025: 100%

-(Non-consolidated) Incomplete Human rights risk assessments and risks requiring priority measures identified in sessions laid on for Nippon Kayaku Group employees
+Human rights risk assessments and risks requiring priority measures identified in sessions laid on for Nippon Kayaku Group employees We are continuing to implement corrective measures for risks requiring priority measures to reduce and eliminate human rights negatives.

 • Respond to various business-related risks and ensure business continuity by maintaining production systems, ensuring the proper procurement of raw materials, and strengthening measures against disasters